 Optus Data Sharing Plans

 The first provider to enable family data sharing was Optus, which offers the benefit on all of its postpaid ‘My Plan Plus’ subscriptions.
-What’s more, all of these mobile plans already come with unlimited talk and text, making it an even better deal.
-For more information on the telco’s current plan range, check out our review of Optus mobile plans.
+What’s more is that all of these mobile plans already come with unlimited talk and text, making it an even better deal.

-The Big 3 telcos are competing in terms of data sharing and who offers the best value.
+The big three telcos are all competing in terms of data sharing and who offers the best overall value.
 As it stands, there is no obvious cost benefit to stitching plans together to then share the data around.
 In fact, Telstra even charges you an extra $5 for the privilege.
 The only two obvious benefits are:

 - You get one easy bill (that mum probably pays)